 5.5 Need for the Project:

 There are various broadband applications in the context of wireless regional area network where communications can be better served by CPEs with capabilities appropriate for different applications.
-In addition, extending regional area broadband services to various monitoring applications, emergency broadband services, remote medical services etc requires higher data rate.
-Communications among CPEs become vital for some of those applications.5.6 Stakeholders for the Standard: The stakeholders include: Manufacturers and users of IEEE Std.
+In addition, extending regional area broadband services to real-time and/or near real-time monitoring applications, emergency broadband services, remote medical services etc requires higher data rate.
+Direct communications among CPEs become vital for some of those applications.

+Alternate:

+There are various broadband applications in the context of wireless regional area network where communications can be better served by CPEs with capabilities appropriate for different applications.
+In addition, extending regional area broadband services to applications such as real-time and/or near real-time monitoring, emergency broadband services, remote medical services etc requires higher data rate.
+Direct communications among CPEs become vital for some of those applications.

+5.6 Stakeholders for the Standard: The stakeholders include: Manufacturers and users of IEEE Std.
 802.22-2011 devices.

 6.1.a Is the Sponsor aware of any copyright permissions needed for this project?: No